BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/10_2_Using_Other_Script_Commands.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-You may already have most of the Bitcoin Script commands that you'll be using in hand.
-But, Bitcoin Script offers a lot more options, which might be exactly what you need to create the financial instrument of your dreams.
+You may already have in hand most of the Bitcoin Script opcodes that you'll be using in most scripts.
+However, Bitcoin Script offers a lot more options, which might be exactly what you need to create the financial instrument of your dreams.

 You should consult the [Bitcoin Script page](https://en.bitcoin.it/wiki/Script) for a more thorough look at all of these and many other commands.
-This section only highlights the most notable of each.
+This section only highlights the most notable opcodes.

 ## Understand Arithmetic Opcodes